 Analysis of Digital Data:

-Once the evidence has been preserved, our digital forensics analyst uses specialized software to analyze the data.
-This involves searching for files, associated email addresses, accounts, and other igital artifacts that may be relevant to the investigation.
+Once the evidence has been preserved, our digital forensics analyst uses specialized software to analyse the data.
+This involves searching for files, associated email addresses, accounts, and other digital artifacts that may be relevant to the investigation.

 Linking Digital Evidence to a Suspect: